The Website Process

 Found a hosting company?

 Others have content management systems (CMS) that enable collaboration so that more than one person can make updates to the site.
-For example, I’m a volunteer assistant for this type of website at Our Lady Queen of Angels Church.
+For example, I was a volunteer assistant for this type of website at Our Lady Queen of Angels Church.

 Note: If you have a website developer (such as me) sign you up with a Web hosting company, make sure you get the login information for the account so you keep complete control over your site.